geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab4_Ex1_Prepare_Identity_Synch.md

 In Active Directory, the default User Principal Name (UPN) suffix is the DNS name of the domain where the user account was created.
 The Azure AD Connect wizard uses the UserPrincipalName attribute, or it lets you specify the on-premises attribute (in a custom installation) to be used as the user principal name in Azure AD.
 This is the value that is used for signing into Azure AD.

 If you recall, your VM environment was created by your lab hosting provider with an on-premises domain titled **adatum.com**.
-This domain included a number of on-premises user accounts, such as Holly Spencer, Laura Atkins, and so on.
+This domain included a number of on-premises user accounts, such as Holly Dickson, Laura Atkins, and so on.
 Then in the first lab in this course, you created a custom, accepted domain for Adatum titled **XXYYZZa.xxxCustomDomainxxx.xxx** (where XXYYZZa was the unique UPN name assigned to your tenant, and xxxCustomDomainxxx.xxx was the name of your lab hosting provider's custom domain).

 In this task, you will use PowerShell to change the user principal name of the domain for the entire Adatum Corporation by replacing the originally established **adatum.com** domain with the custom **XXYYZZa.xxxCustomDomainxxx.xxx** domain.
 In doing so, you will update the UPN suffix for the primary domain and the UPN on every on-premises user account in AD DS with **@XXYYZZa.xxxCustomDomainxxx.xxx**.